January 16th 2023

 Speed class

 The testing method of the speed class stipulated by the SD Association mentioned above is quite different from that of the ordinary performance test.
-During the test, the reading rate curve and the writing rate curve are respectively tested according to the different degrees of fragmentation in the card, rather than testing the transmission speed of a single large file.
+During the test, we are doing separate testing on the reading and the writing.
+It is rather than testing the transmission speed of a single large file.
 The SD Association defines the performance curve that meets the minimum requirements for each level, and compares the data obtained from the test with the performance standards specified by the SD Association to determine the performance level of the card.

-In the SD2.0 specification, the performance of the SD card is divided into the following 4 levels, and different levels can meet the requirements of different application:
+In the SD2.0 specification, we have following 4 levels to define the performance of the SD card.
+Furthermore, different levels can meet the requirements of different application:

-Class 2: It can meet the needs of watching ordinary MPEG4 MPEG2 movies, SDTV, and digital camera shooting;
+When it can meet the needs of watching ordinary MPEG4 MPEG2 movies, SDTV, and digital camera shooting.
+We can call it Class 2.

 Class 4: It can play high-definition TV (HDTV) smoothly, and meet the need of digital camera continuous shooting, etc.;